chiubaca/chiubaca.github.io/_posts/2017-06-03-after-100-days-of-code.md

 <br/>

-I realised I had to ensure my fundamentals of HTML CSS and JS were solid before I started building anything, I promised myself not to be seduced by some another fancy preprocesser or framework before my fundamentals were in place, and I'm glad I figured this out early on and stuck by this.
+I realised I had to ensure my fundamentals of HTML CSS and JS were solid before I started building anything, I promised myself not to be seduced by another fancy preprocesser or framework before my fundamentals were in place, and I'm glad I figured this out early on and stuck by this.
 When I eventually started playing around with things like SaSS and Jekyll I had a much better appreciation of their abstractions and how they were making things easier, rather than just using them for the sake of using them.

 <br/>

-As each day passed , there many more moments where I felt I was in way over my head.
+As each day passed , there were many more moments where I felt I was in way over my head.
 I felt demoralised when I got stuck or didn't understand a concept.
-However, forcing myself to code everyday meant I didn't simply just accept the fact I didn't understand something.
+However, forcing myself to code everyday meant I didn't simply accept the fact I didn't understand something.
 I learnt to break down concepts into more manageable chunks, focusing on the smaller components first before bringing it all together.
 When things finally clicked and made sense it felt like a massive milestone.
 It sounds so obvious now as I type this, but its OK to not understand something straight away.
 Programming is hard!
 Whether you have to watch a dozen YouTube vids on the same topic or you have to hack around in a console for hours on end, nothing is too complex to understand when you break it down.

 <br/>